Kursk campaign: Kursk region

 On 4 April, the commander of the United States European Command, General Christopher Cavoli said that Ukraine's Armed Forces still had a "sizeable chunk" of the Kursk region under their control and that Ukrainians had also expanded their presence on Russian soil to the nearby Belgorod region.

 On 8 April, the Russian ministry of defense announced the recapture of Guyevo.

 On 19 April, the Russian ministry of defense announced the recapture of Oleshnya.

 On 21 April, Syrskyi said that Russian forces were intensifying efforts to push Ukrainian soldiers out of the Kursk region, with Ukraine holding around 30 square kilometers according to the DeepState monitoring group as of the same date.

 On 22 April, The Telegraph reported that following a 10-day battle Russian forces recaptured St. Nicholas Belogorsky Monastery in Gornal, one of the last remaining Ukrainian positions in the Kursk region.

 On 26 April, Russia claimed it had driven Ukrainian forces out of the region.
 The claim was denied by the Ukrainian government, who said that while Ukrainian forces were in a "difficult position", they had resisted encirclement and pushed back Russian assaults.
 Russia also acknowledged for the first time that North Korean soldiers had been fighting alongside Russian troops, with Russian General Valery Gerasimov praising the "heroism" of North Korean troops.

 Belgorod region

 According to ISW, Russian forces advanced within Demidovka on 22 April and likely restored control over the village of Popovka by 26 April.

 May 2025

-On 5 May 2025, the Kursk regional governor said that Ukrainian forces had attacked a power substation in the region, and Russian bloggers reported a new Ukrainian incursion into Kursk with armored vehicles.
-ISW reported Russian forces conducting offensive operations in Kursk on 28 and 29 May, but they did not make any confirmed advances.
-Russian milbloggers meanwhile claimed Ukrainian counterattacks towards Glushkovo and Tetkino.
+Incursion at Tyotkino

+Late on 4 May and into 5 May, an armored Ukrainian ground incursion breached the Russia-Ukraine border into the Kursk region near the settlement of Tyotkino.
+Battles were reported at the border, and residents were evacuated from several settlements in the Glushkovo District were evacuated.
+Russian sources claimed that 250 Ukrainian troops and more than 15 units of heavy equipment were involved in the push.

+The Institute for the Study of War assessed that Ukrainian forces had advanced into southern Tyotkino and taken up positions there based on 6 May footage of a Russian airstrike on a building in the town.
+Russian sources claimed that Ukrainian forces had seized up to two streets in Tyotkino.
+Footage published over the following days indicated further Ukrainian advances in and around Tyotkino.